Strikethrough: Uses

 In modern prose, however, strikethrough is primarily used to mark text as a mistake or to be removed.
-Word processors capable of tracking changes use strikethrough to on deleted words.
+Word processors capable of tracking changes use strikethrough on deleted words.

 Historically, however, strikethrough was not even the primary way to mark errors.
 Errors were more commonly marked by placing dots under letters to be ignored (punctum delens).
 In medieval manuscripts such as the Domesday Book, "strikethrough" of text with red ink often functions as highlighting similar to modern underline.

 Computer representations

-Word Processors
+Word processors

-Wordstar supported the "strikeout" decoration since version 3.0 in 1982, although the functionality may have been present in earlier versions.
+WordStar supported the "strikeout" decoration since version 3.0 in 1982, although the functionality may have been present in earlier versions.
 Wordstar was launched in 1978.
 It dominated the personal computer market as the most popular word processing program until 1985, when WordPerfect gained dominance.
-All word processors with functionality beyond basic editing include strikeout, though the prefer the term "strikethrough".
+All word processors with functionality beyond basic editing include strikeout, though they prefer the term "strikethrough".

 HTML and CSS

 Early versions of the Hypertext Markup Language (HTML) specify the or tags for rendering text with strikethrough.
 These tags, however, are purely decorative.
 In 1999, the HTML standard version 4.01 deprecated them in favor of the tag, a semantic element for marking deleted text.
-Web browser and other user agents often render the contents of this tag with strikethrough.
-In the HTML5 draft, the is redefined as a semantic tag that marks its text that as no longer correct.
+Web browsers and other user agents often render the contents of this tag with strikethrough.
+In the HTML5 draft, the is redefined as a semantic tag that marks its text as no longer correct.
 The remains unchanged and still specifies deleted text.

 Since HTML5 has done away with purely decorative strikethrough tags, the Cascading Style Sheets (CSS) language is in charge of decoration and formatting.
 A CSS user agent renders the text with strikethrough when the text-decoration CSS property has a line-through value.
 For example: